 Some questions for Muslims

-- Do you believe in a God 'so weak' that is powerless to prevent men of corrupting His Word?
-Otherwise in a God 'so unpredictable' that changes his mind or correct himself?
+- Do you believe in a God "so weak" that is powerless to prevent men of corrupting His Word?
+Or in a God "so unpredictable" that changes his mind or correct himself?
 Don't you fear of being blaspheming Him?